-- Show in submission template and allow data to be submitted even if field is set as 'curate_only'.
+- type - Data type: int, text, float, bool, or date. - allow_submissions - Show in submission template and allow data to be submitted even if field is set as 'curate_only'.
 This has no effect on fields that do not have the 'curate_only' attribute as these fields are included in submissions by default.
-This attribute will be overridden if the field has the 'no submissions' attribute set.
+This attribute will be overridden if the field has the 'no_submissions' attribute set.